Vestvågøy Municipality

 Vestvågøy is a municipality in Nordland county, Norway.
 It is part of the traditional district of Lofoten.
 The administrative centre of the municipality is the town of Leknes.
-Some of the villages in the municipality include Ballstad, Borg, Bøstad, Gravdal, Knutstad, Stamsund, and Tangstad.
-With over 11,300 inhabitants, Vestvågøy is the most populous municipality in all of the Lofoten and Vesterålen regions in Nordland county.
+Some of the villages in the municipality include Ballstad, Borg, Bøstad, Gravdal, Knutstad, Stamsund, Tangstad, and Valberg.
+With over 11,600 inhabitants, Vestvågøy is the most populous municipality in all of the Lofoten and Vesterålen regions in Nordland county.

 The Lofotr museum in Borg shows a reconstructed Iron Age Viking chieftain's residence, with a house measuring 80 m, built of stone and turf.

-The 424 km2 municipality is the 232nd largest by area out of the 356 municipalities in Norway.
-Vestvågøy is the 98th most populous municipality in Norway with a population of 11,566.
-The municipality's population density is 27.4 PD/km2 and its population has increased by 6.6% over the previous 10-year period.
+The 424 km2 municipality is the 231st largest by area out of the 357 municipalities in Norway.
+Vestvågøy Municipality is the 99th most populous municipality in Norway with a population of 11,619.
+The municipality's population density is 27.4 PD/km2 and its population has increased by 5.7% over the previous 10-year period.

 General information

 The municipality of Vestvågøy was created on 1 January 1963 when the four municipalities on the island of Vestvågøya were merged into one municipality for the whole island.
-The old municipalities on the island were Borge (population: 4,056), Buksnes (population: 4,416), Hol (population: 3,154), and Valberg (population: 662).
+The old municipalities on the island were Borge Municipality (population: 4,056), Buksnes Municipality (population: 4,416), Hol Municipality (population: 3,154), and Valberg Municipality (population: 662).
 Initially, Vestvågøy had 12,288 residents.
 The borders have not changed since.